Jekwwer/markdown-docs-kit/templates/README.md

 ---

-This document is based on a template by Evgenii Shiliaev, licensed under [CC BY 4.0][markdown-docs-kit-license].
+This document is based on a template by [Evgenii Shiliaev][evgenii-shiliaev-github], licensed under [CC BY 4.0][markdown-docs-kit-license].
 All additional content is licensed under [LICENSE][LICENSE].

 ---